eegg/school-policies-and-procedures/admissions.rst

 In this initial conversation, the callee:

 #.
 Establishes that the guardians and client understand what The Setting provides
 #.
-Records, if the conversation continues to make it appropriate:
+Records, if the conversation continues to make it appropriate

   * all fields in the `Prospective Clients Book`_
   * in the Setting Diary, a date and time for `a first visit`_